Asad13/git-practice/README.md

 Practacing basic git and github

-## Feature - A
+## Feature - B

-New Feature A is building
+New Feature B is building